MIT International Students Office (ISO) International Student Orientation Program

 ALL new/incoming degree-seeking Graduate and Undergraduate international students are required to complete their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ and attain a passing grade of 90% or higher on the corresponding (F-1 or J-1) ‘Immigration Orientation eCourse Quiz’.

-NOTE: Student should be aware that attending an ‘ISO Virtual Forum’ is optional and does not fulfill the mandatory orientation eCourse/session requirement for students.
+NOTE: Students should be aware that attending an ‘ISO Virtual Forum’ is optional and does not fulfill the mandatory orientation eCourse/session requirement for students.

 What is Covered During a Mandatory ISO ‘Immigration Orientation eCourse/Session’?